Florida Tour Boat Accident + Injury Lawyer

 Call Our Florida Tour Boat Accident Lawyers for a Free Legal Consultation

 At Rivkind Margulies & Rivkind P.A., we understand how complex and frustrating the legal process can be.
 If you suffered an injury on a tour boat or duck boat, chances are that you are still struggling with the aftermath.
 Our seasoned team of litigators can explore every possible avenue of recourse on your behalf.
-We have handled cases on behalf of victims and families nationwide and in cities throughout Florida.
+Our Florida boating accident lawyers have handled cases on behalf of victims and families nationwide and in cities throughout Florida.
 To schedule a free case consultation, call us today at (305) 204-5369.